hotgluexyz/target-netsuite/README.md

 # target-netsuite

-[NetSuite](https://www.netsuite.com/) target that inserts JournalEntries from a CSV file into the Netsuite API.
+**target-netsuite** is a target that inserts JournalEntries from a CSV file into the Netsuite API.
+**target-netsuite** can be run on [hotglue](https://hotglue.com), an embedded integration platform for ETL jobs.

 ```bash
 $ python3 -m venv env/target-netsuite